Support Center

 Help Center

-The Scholar-Scribe help center is the operational home for resolving publishing, access, and platform questions with speed and precision.
-Support content is structured so that solutions are discoverable, readable, and reliable.
+The Scholar-Scribe help center is structured so that solutions are discoverable, readable, and reliable.
 Each help article is written as a task pathway: the question is stated plainly, the required steps are presented in a numbered sequence, and the expected outcome is defined in practical terms.

 Help center guidance is designed to prevent repeated escalation.
 Articles emphasise clear prerequisites, common failure points, and verification steps.
 When a task requires submission evidence, such as a manuscript identifier, journal name, or system status confirmation, the help article explains exactly what information is required and why it matters.